 For techies, selecting a mobile OS often goes beyond the user interface and available apps.
 They want to know what lies “under the hood”.
-Perhaps they want to write their own apps, modify and extend the functionality of the OS, install the OS on a new device or emulate it in their development environment.
-The following tables contain a list of specifications for Android and iOS:
+Perhaps they want to write their own apps, modify, and extend the functionality of the OS, install the OS on a new device or emulate it in their development environment.
+The following tables contains a list of specifications for Android and iOS.

 16.0 (September 2022)